bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Character/STRSM_OCL_Character-Approach.md

 ^table-STRSM-OCL-OclCharacterFirstLook

 ## Oracle: Character Initial Disposition
-This oracle can be used to replace the one provided on [[OCL_Character-Approach#Oracle Character Initial Disposition|Initial Disposition Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Character-Approach#Oracle Character Initial Disposition|Initial Disposition Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Their attitude towards you, at least at first.
 I’m sure they’ll love you once they really get to know you.
 You didn’t really mean for that engine core to go critical with their family on board, did you?
 Nah… ^guidance-STRSM-OCL-OclCharacterInitialDisposition